 Best Overall: Coravin Wine Preservation System

-Rousseau is referring to Coravin, a revolutionary wine preservation system, uses a needle and inert gas to allow users to pour wine without removing the cork from the bottle.
-This technology has become a widely accepted standard amongst wine professionals worldwide and is the ultimate gift for the at-home drinker.
+Rousseau is referring to Coravin, a revolutionary wine preservation system that uses a needle and inert gas to allow users to pour wine without removing the cork from the bottle—this technology has become a widely accepted standard amongst wine professionals worldwide and is the ultimate nerdy gift for the at-home drinker.
 With this system, says Rousseau, wine lovers can “savor every bottle at our own pace, not oxygen’s.”

 Best Gadget: Cork Pops Legacy Wine Bottle Opener

-“As a sommelier, I am a bit old school as I like to open my wines with a traditional waiter's corkscrew––however, I tried [this] out and I absolutely loved it,” he says.
-“I highly recommend it to those who don't want to deal with the hassle of opening a wine with the corkscrew."
-Benjamin also adds that this opener is "the fastest, easiest way to open a bottle of wine; just insert the needle into the cork and push the button.”
-Plus, the device’s button pops up with a satisfying sound.
+“As a sommelier, I am a bit old school as I like to open my wines with a traditional waiter's corkscrew—however, I tried [this] out and I absolutely loved it,” he says.
+“I highly recommend it to those who don't want to deal with the hassle of opening a wine with the corkscrew.
+Cork Pops Legacy Wine Bottle Opener is the fastest, easiest way to open a bottle of wine; just insert the needle into the cork and push the button.”
+The device’s button will pop up with a classic, satisfying sound, he adds.

 Best Design: Monopol Westmark Germany Cork Puller

-You can't go wrong with a stylish wine bottle opener, according to Matt Crafton, winemaker at Chateau Montelena in Calistoga, Calif.
-"I like things that work and look good at the same time,” he says about his Monopol Westmark Germany cork puller.
+You can never really go wrong with a design-forward wine bottle opener, according to Matt Crafton, winemaker at Chateau Montelena in Calistoga, California.
+"I like things that work and look good at the same time,” he shares about his Monopol Westmark Germany Ah-So cork puller.
 “The concept and execution are simple, but it's a beautiful and functional product that is a must-have for any wine lover,” he adds, noting that this particular model is great for opening older bottles or tough corks.

-Best Functional: Chemex Pour-Over Coffeemaker
+Best Multi-Use: Chemex Pour-Over Coffeemaker

 “Instead of a traditional decanter, we use a Chemex coffeemaker,” says Chris Leon, wine director and founder of Leon & Son Wine and Spirits in Brooklyn.
-“It’s perfectly shaped for decanting wine, and has a spout and handle built-in."
-He adds, "Plus, it saves space in our tiny NYC kitchen!”
+“It’s perfectly shaped for decanting wine, and has a spout and handle built in.
+Plus, it saves space in our tiny NYC kitchen!”

 Best Personalized: Winc Wine Subscription

 Winc is the epitome of a modern wine club—it’s all online, customized to your palate (or that of your recipient), user-friendly, and reasonably priced.
-It’s easy to give the gift of Winc: just head to the “Gifts” tab and select a one-, two-, or three-month subscription, or choose a custom flat amount.
+It’s easy to give the gift of Winc: just head to the gifts tab and select a one-, two-, or three-month subscription or choose a custom flat amount.
 This will go straight to your recipient and they can choose their own adventure from there, no guesswork needed.